Credential Program

 Deferral

-If you choose to defer your admission to the CalTeach Credential Program, please complete and return the Deferral Request Form to the Student Services Coordinator.
+If you choose to defer your admission to the CalTeach Credential Program, kindly complete and return the Deferral Request Formf you choose to defer your admission to the CalTeach Credential Program, please complete and return the Deferral Request Form to the Student Services Coordinator.

-Students admitted to the credential program engage in student teaching and enroll concurrently in the final CalTeach course, EDSTEM 303 Apprentice Teaching.
-To complete this option, you must have time in your schedule to complete student teaching and the Apprentice Teaching course during your last semester at Berkeley, or during one semester of a fifth year.
-The student teaching placement will require approximately 2 hours per day in the classroom, plus travel and prep time; the exact timing will depend upon the schedule of the school where you are doing your student teaching placement.
+Students admitted to the credential program will participate in student teaching while concurrently enrolling in the final CalTeach course, EDSTEM 303 Apprentice Teaching.
+To choose this option, you must have availability in your schedule to complete student teaching and the Apprentice Teaching course during your last semester at Berkeley, or during one semester of a fifth year.
+The student teaching placement will require at least two hours per day in the classroom (Observe 1 hour, Teach 1 hour) minimum, plus additional time for travel and preparation.
+The specific schedule will be determined by the school where your student teaching placement is located.

 EDSTEM 303: Apprentice Teaching